The question continues to be asked, “Can I use CBD oil in my cat?”

 Since CBD as a supplement is not standardized or well regulated, there could be anything in the CBD oil you bought online.
 The FDA has sent many warning letters to companies marketing and selling CBD products because their tests were not consistent with the claims on their label.

-• Drug interactions – Will CBD interreact with other mediations your cat may be on?
+• Drug interactions – Will CBD interact with other medications your cat may be on?
 We haven’t a clue.
 In humans, there is some evidence that CBD may adversely interact with some anti-depressant, blood pressure and anti-seizure medications.
 We know even less about possible drug interactions in cats.

 on the market are mislabeled.

-Current proposed uses of CBD may include treatments for specific cancers, seizures, pain, inflammation, arthritis and anxiety.
+Current proposed uses of CBD may include treatment for certain cancer, seizures, pain, inflammation, arthritis, anxiety and counteract chemotherapy side effects.
 It is a huge legality to even discuss the use of CBD in your cat, let alone recommend or prescribe it.
 The laws are constantly changing on this topic and California and New York have bills proposed that would allow veterinarians to treat with CBD.
 Cornell University is studying the effects of CBD oil for arthritis in dogs.
 Colorado State University is studying CBD treatments for dogs with epilepsy.
 There appears to be some promise for the use of CBD in veterinary medicine.
 However, until laws change and enough studies are conducted, we cannot recommend (or discuss) the use of CBD for your cat.